 Life Changing MomentsTo change your life, you need to change your priorities...
 Click To Tweet

-In late 2015, I had an epiphany on one of my overseas projects.
+In late 2015, I had a financial awakening on one of my overseas projects.

 I can live this platinum lifestyle (keeping up with the Jones).
 There was just one thing, I would have to go back to work every day to sustain it.
 And that means sitting in a cubicle or an open plan office (not sure which is worse).